 484 Broome Street between Wooster Street and Broadway

-Warm up in the beautiful Cacao Bar and Tea Salon.
+Warm up in the beautiful Cacao Bar and Tea Salon at MarieBelle.
 Single-origin South American cacao beans are brewed with water or milk to form a batter-like texture.
-The milk chocolate/banana blend will appeal to kids, while adults can choose from a variety of chocolate styles, each one a luxurious and decadent treat.
+The milk chocolate-banana blend appeals to kids, while adults can choose from a variety of chocolate styles—including the Aztec Hot Chocolate, one of Oprah's Favorite Things—each one a luxurious and decadent treat.

 841 Broadway between 13th and 14th Streets

 Indulge in a whimsical chocolate fantasy!
 Whirring machines spin melted chocolate alongside the dining tables.
 Tubes carrying chocolate crisscross the ceiling.
 Everything imaginable that can be done with chocolate is done here.
 There are lots of cocoa varieties to choose from, including Mexican and mocha, and kids can even build their own drink.